-Monster Hunter Rise Walkthrough and Guide Page containing walkthroughs, strategy guides, game features, monster stats and guides, weapon lists, armor lists, decoration lists, materials list, quest lists, game databases, cheats, tips, news, and updates for the action role-playing game developed and published by Capcom for the Nintendo Switch.
+Monster Hunter Rise Walkthrough and Guide Page containing MH Rise main storyline walkthroughs, strategy guides, hunter information, monster stats and guides, weapon lists, armor lists, decoration lists, materials list, quest lists, game databases, cheats, tips and tricks, news and updates, and more.
+Monster Hunter Rise is a single-player and multiplayer, action role-playing game developed and published by Capcom.
+Monster Hunter Rise is scheduled to release this March 26, 2021 for the Nintendo Switch and Early 2022 for PC.

 News and Updates